 Academic preparation for Dental School

 Although requirements vary by school, here is a basic list of requirements that will cover most schools.
-Please check individual dental school websites (there are 66 school in total) for specific requirements about upper level electives, math requirements, lab requirements and AP rules.
+Then check the following new list of ADEA AADSAS participating school list of recommended and required courses (there are 67 school in total):

 - One year General Chemistry + lab